Analytical Skills, Personal Warmth Help MBA Team Finish Prominently in National Case Competition

 “Case competitions are the perfect method for me to bridge the gap between what I learn in the classroom and what I must be able to accomplish when I enter the corporate world,” he said, following the team’s second-place victory in the competitive University of Illinois Strategy Case Competition on Feb.
 4.

-The four-member MBA team also included Julie Greenblatt ’18, Ankur Jain ’18 and Wei Wang ’17.
+The four-member MBA team also included Juliet Greenblatt ’18, Ankur Jain ’18 and Wei Wang ’17.
 Wang also won “Best Q&A,” an individual award in the overall competition, placing first among 48 presenters.

 The case challenge centered around the future of tech giant Apple Inc. and whether the company should invest money in improvements to its existing products, such as Apple Watches or AppleTV, or expand into a completely new field, for instance developing an Apple Car.